O’Neill hails ‘momentous’ result as party becomes largest in local government

 The DUP will be the largest grouping in Lisburn and Castlereagh, Mid and East Antrim and Ards and North Down.

-The unionist party will also have the largest number of councillors in Antrim and Newtownabbey.
+The unionist party will also have the largest number of councillors in Antrim and Newtownabbey and Causeway Coast and Glens.

-Sinn Fein is leading the race to be the largest party in Belfast.
+Counting is continuing in Belfast where Sinn Fein is leading the race to be the largest party.

 The cross-community Alliance Party has made gains and will become the third largest party in local government.